 - Some PDF documents are not accessible.

 - Some web forms lack labels.
 (WCAG 1.1.1 (A)

 - The menu for small screens contain empty links (WCAG 2.4.4 (A)

-Our ambition is to correct all known accessibility problems; the editorial ones as soon as possible, and the technical issues when we upgrade our content management system Drupal to its next version.
+Our ambition is to correct all known accessibility problems; the editorial ones and the technical issues as soon as possible.

 How we tested this website